lilspider/semantic-web-project/README.md

 Think of it like this: a normal database knows that a restaurant has a "rating" of 4.8.
 The Semantic Web knows that 4.8 is a *rating*, that ratings belong to *restaurants*, that restaurants *employ* chefs, and that chefs *prepare* dishes.
 It understands the **relationships between things**, not just the values.

-The building block of the Semantic Web is the **ontology** — a structured vocabulary that defines what things exist in a domain and how they relate to each other.

 ---

 ## What is an Ontology?